 Undergraduate Enrolment (CS vs. STEM)

-One of the more interesting sets of data shows the rise and fall of the representation of women in university degree programs in computing over the last 50 years.
+One of the more interesting sets of data shows the rise and fall of the representation of women graduating from university degree programs in computing in the US over the last 50 years.

 When universities first started to offer undergraduate degrees in CS, in the late 1960s and early 1970s, the representation of women in these programs rose quickly -- often faster than they were rising in other STEM disciplines.
 Representation peaked in the United States and Canada in the early 1980s, and then started to fall, even as the proportion of women in other technical disciplines continued to rise.
 The fact that computer-science programs used to have student populations that were 35%-40% women surprises a lot of people.
 We generally think of the representation of women in CS as being perpetually low.